We enable companies to be the best they can be via:

 Twitter feed

-Pact, BBC, Nesta, C4, Unesco, BBH, Social Media Week, Nokia, Ogilvy, Pepisco, JWT, Skillset, Chinwag NixonMcinnes, Viadeo, ICT, Executive Association of Great Britain, Brighton Festival
+BBC, Nesta, Royal Shakespeare Company, Unesco, BBH, Social Media Week, Nokia, Ogilvy, Pepisco, JWT, Skillset, Chinwag, NixonMcinnes, Viadeo, ICT, Brighton Festival, Pact

 Hot off the press...